AjeshV/PHP-5-to-7-migration/README.md

 Verify with php -v

-# 2) Multiple system wide versions using PHPBrew.
+# 2) Multiple system wide versions using PHPBrew

 Involving MySQL, SQLite, OpenSSL or debug are built and installed, integrated with bash/zsh shell.